St John the Divine, Kennington: The tower and gargoyles

 The spire and tower were extensively restored in 1994, and a new set of carved grotesques and gargoyles was added.
 Many of the carvings are in the form of caricature representations of members of the church congregation, the British royal family or the clergy.
 The Queen, Prince Charles, Prince William and Archbishop Michael Ramsey are among the better-known figures depicted.

 Stained glass

-Much of the original stained glass was destroyed in the 1941 bombing, and it has been replaced with plain glass windows in the north and south aisles.
-Some original stained glass designed by Charles Eamer Kempe has survived, including the west window and two windows in the south aisle.
-The windows at the east end are also original.
+The majority of the original stained glass was destroyed in the 1941 bombing, which was replaced with plain glass windows in the north and south aisles by Goodhart-Rendel.
+Some original stained glass designed by Charles Eamer Kempe has survived, including the west window beneath the tower and two windows in the south aisle chapel.

-During restoration, new windows designed and crafted by W. T. Carter Shapland were installed in the All Souls Chapel.
+Between c.1958 and 1959, W. T. Carter Shapland was commissioned to provide three new stained glass windows for the eastern apse, which he designed in a modern idiom of bold colour and line.
+The central window, positioned directly above the high altar, depicts in its left light the enthroned Christ in Heaven presiding over the Last Judgement.
+Below are the Four Horsemen of the Apocalypse and a seated John the Divine in the act of writing the Book of Revelation.
+In the right light, Michael the Archangel is shown casting the fallen angels down into hell.
+Flanking this are two windows depicting episodic scenes from the life of Christ.
+The left window shows the Annunciation, the Adoration of the Shepherds, the Presentation in the Temple, Christ in the workshop of his father, the Baptism of Christ, and the Calling of the Fishermen.
+The right window depicts Christ's Entry into Jerusalem, the Last Supper, the Arrest in the Garden, Christ before Pontius Pilate, the Crucifixion, and the Three Marys at the Empty Tomb.

+Shapland provided a second window for the church in c.1962, installed in the east wall of the All Souls chapel south of the chancel.
+It illustrates a passage from the New Testament in which the risen Christ is revealed again in glory to those who await him.
+Christ is shown in the central light, crowned and with his right hand raised in blessing, above text from Epistle to the Hebrews 9:28: "unto them that look for him shall he appear the second time".
+In the lights to either side are historical and contemporary figures depicted in the act of worship, awaiting Christ's return.
+The window is close in style to Shapland's much larger commission for the Great West Window at Chester Cathedral, made around the same time.

 Murals

 Behind the altar is a set of murals painted by Brian Thomas in 1966.
 The left-hand panel depicts the Virgin Mary and Jesus in a floral garden.
 A central panel is decorated with lilies and roses – traditional Marian symbols.
 The right-hand panel is a pietà, with Mary holding the body of the crucified Christ, and instead of a floral border it is framed with thorns, representing the crown of thorns.